anytizer/dto.php/readme.md

 Edit: your `inc.config.php` for:

 * MySQL Database Connection details
 * Path to business definition files
 * Relative URL path to [api.php](https://github.com/anytizer/api.php) project.
 * Output/Export location

     php -f business.php

+Then, copy the output folder to htdocs, and fix.

 Then see the output directory.